Haynes: Rowley would have enough time to lime after election - Trinidad and Tobago Newsday

 Haynes also accused Rowley of attacking women, particularly his attacks against Opposition Leader Kamla Persad-Bissessar.

-On his Facebook page on Thursday, Rowley announced he will be speaking with guests on a Facebook live stream on Friday night.
+On his Facebook page on Thursday, Rowley announced he will be speaking with guests on a forum which will be streamed live on Facebook on Friday night.

 Comments